michaelmarty/UniDec/readme.md

 ## Change Log

 v.
+2.1.1

+Added fitting to exponential decay, line, or sigmoid in MetaUniDec and UltraMeta.

+v.
+2.1.0

+**Added support for native opening of Thermo Raw files** using multiplierz (https://github.com/BlaisProteomics/multiplierz).
+You should now be able to open RAW files directly as you would a text file and to parse the chromatograms with MetaUniDec.
+Other file types from other vendors should be possible if you send me an example file to test.

+v.
+2.0.0

+**MetaUniDec** added with a number of tools for batch processing.
+This is a whole new program dedicated to expand the UniDec core to high-throughput dataset processing and visualization.
+It is twice as fast as conventional batch processing with UniDec and combines the dataset into a single HDF5 file.

+**Launcher** added to manage the various tools.

+**UltraMeta** data collector added to analyze sets of datasets produced by MetaUniDec.

+Numerous behinds the scenes changes to simplify code and make compatible with MetaUniDec.
+Other bug fixes and improvements.

+v.
+1.4.0

+Added common masses table and features to Oligomer and Mass Tools.

+v.
+1.3.1

+Experimental peak fitting in mass defect window.

+v.
+1.3.0

+Added automatic baseline feature in crude form.

+v.
+1.2.6

+Updated preset configs and added a Nanodisc preset.

+Removed zip save file creation from batch processing.
+Let me know if you would like this brought back, but it seems to be just creating unnecessary files.

+v.
+1.2.5

+Fixed glitch with speedy flag.
+Removed it entirely from Python code.
+Linflag will now import and overwrite the speedy option in UniDec.exe if present in config file.

+v.
+1.2.4

+Updated builds for MacOS and Linux.
+Updated commandline printout.

+v.
+1.2.3

+Improvements to automatic peak width detection for nonlinear data.

+v.
+1.2.2

+Tweaks to the resolution settings to adjust for different monitor size.
+Slightly increased default figure size.

+Minor fixes and improvements.

+v.
+1.2.1

+**Added Undo/Redo buttons and keyboard shortcuts to Experimental Menu.**

+New extraction modes on DataCollector (50% and 10% Thresholded Center of Mass).

+Fixed major bug in Load State, potential bug in PDF report, and other random bugs.

+v.
+1.2.0

+Largely behind the scenes changes.
+Added HDF5 integration for C and Python but haven't committed to this as a save file yet.

+Merged C code for UniDecIM.exe into UniDec.exe, so there is a single executable for both 1D and 2D.

+A number of other bug fixes, updates, and subtle improvements.

+v.
 1.1.0

 **Added Linear and Power Law calibrations for T-Wave IM-MS.** These are highly untested so proceed with caution.
 Please let me know how they work.

 Linear: Reduced CCS = Calibration Parameter 1 * Reduced Drift Time + Calibration Parameter 2

 Power Law: Reduced CCS = Calibration Parameter 1 * (Reduced Drift Time ^ Calibration Parameter 2)

 (For reference, the previous log calibration was and is)